alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 $CTA

-Most countries restrict the sale of excise goods, and most require duty guarantees before you send any goods.
+Most countries restrict the sale of excise goods, and most require duty guarantees before you send any goods (including within the EU for duty suspended goods).
 [Research the legal and tax rules](https://govuk-import-export.herokuapp.com/answer/choosing-export-market-ukti-experimental-sg.html) before you send any goods overseas.

 $CTA